 Let’s get started!

-Question one: Can you class your shed as a business expense?
+Can you class your shed as a business expense?

 First, let’s talk about the differences between a shed on your personal property that you may use for business and a shed that is located on your business property.